Nicolò Coccon

 Nicolò Coccon (10 August 1826 – 4 August 1903) was an Italian composer, conductor, organist and teacher from Venice.

 Life

-Born in Venice he studied with Fabio Ermagora, a pupil of Bonaventura Furlanetto.
+He was born in Venice on 10 August 1826 and studied with Fabio Ermagora, a pupil of Bonaventura Furlanetto.

 In 1856 he was appointed organist and vice Maestro of the Cappella Marciana at San Marco's Basilica in Venice.
 Coccon succeeded Antonio Buzzolla when he retired in 1871.
 He was teacher of counterpoint at the Liceo Musicale Benedetto Marcello (1882–1897).

 Coccon left the position of Maestro in 1894 for the conflicts with his vice Giovanni Tebaldini promoter of the Cecilian reform.